Lall-091/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 1. For the **Project Name**, enter *DotNetSQL*.
 Leave the default values for the rest of the fields and select **Next**.

-1. For the **Framework**, select .NET 7.0 and uncheck **Use controllers (uncheck to use minimal APIs)**.
+1. For the **Framework**, select .NET 9.0 and uncheck **Use controllers**.
 This quickstart uses a Minimal API template to streamline endpoint creation and configuration.

 1. Choose **Create**.
 The new project opens inside the Visual Studio environment.